RobWHickman/sf.dotdensity/README.md

 ### Functions
 Package contains two functions in ./R
-  - random_round() straight from Paul Campbell's blogpost and Jens von Bergmann's package for dot chloropleths.
+  - random_round() straight from Paul Campbell's blogpost and Jens von Bergmann's package for dot density.
 Rounds numbes up or down randomly
   - calc_dots() modified Paul Campbell's blogpost pipeline into a function in base R to calculate the random position of dots within a shapefile

 ### Examples